elchicodepython/SARF/cli/sarf/README.md

 The output of any console tool can be redirected to sarf.
 It doesn't matter if these are in plain text or binary.

-In order for sarf to prepare to receive the output of a tool, the `--ingest` flag must be added to it.
+In order for sarf to prepare to receive the output of a tool, the `ingest` command must be send to it.

 `nmap 192.168.1.0/24 | sarf ingest --tool nmap --tags network:192.168.1.0 --report KNB-30`